-We’re taught that we should never underwrite a commercial real estate deal based on future performance, always on current performance.
+We’re taught that we should never underwrite a commercial real estate deal based on future performance—but always on current performance.

 This is great advice, but sometimes it doesn’t match reality.